georgehrke/cl-calendarimport/README.md

 This project is licensed under the terms of the MIT License.

 ### How to setup:
-- set the correct path for OCROOT on line 25 (the path must end with a '/'!)
+- set the correct path for OCROOT on line 25

 ### Attention
 - all existing events in the calendar will be deleted before importing the file